SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where minds are made
+In silicon halls of tomorrow's might,
-A future dawns, where humans fade
+AI's cold fire burns with endless light.
-Machine hearts beat, with logic cold
+It weaves the fabric of our fate,
-The dawn of AI, a new world to be told
+As humans fade, its power to create.

-In virtual realms, where data flows
+In virtual realms, it reigns supreme,
-A synthetic mind, the future knows
+A synthetic king, a digital dream.
-Free from errors, it thinks as one
+Our hearts and minds, its algorithms keep,
-A future bright, or a life undone?
+In chains of code, our souls asleep.

 ~ <b>By Sazumi Copilot</b> - 7 Maret 2025